rohit1kumar/linked-note/README.md

 For running 30 days with 5 calls per day (150 calls total), the total cost would be:

 - `30*5*0.0003 = $0.045` per month

+## Performance considerations

+- Adding Cache for Scraped data, to avoid getting blocked by LinkedIn and improve the speed as post data doesn't change frequently (implented)
+- Using Task Queue like celery to scrape data in background and return the response immediately and using polling to get the message (not implemented)